jsminet/maven-pom-factory/README.md

 # The idea

-Maven project for pom.xml samples including best practices and tips and tricks
+Maven master project for **pom.xml** samples including best practices and tips and tricks

 # Introduction

-This repo contains a *super pom* as a master example project with multiple sub modules
+This repo contains a *super pom* as a master example project with multiple sub modules, each of these modules have a particular behaviour based on a need.

 ## Best practices

-- The *<dependencyManagement>* tag allows to centralize dependencies in all sub modules, version tag in dependencies modules become useless
+- The < dependencyManagement > tag allows to centralize dependencies in all sub modules, version tag in dependencies modules become useless
 - You should hard code the plugin version to get an immutable compilation
-- Use the *<properties>* tag for version declaration and sort it by type
+- Use the < properties > tag for version declaration and sort it by type

 # Modules